Guythelevy/Gym-Management/README.md

-GymManagement 🏋️‍♀️💼
+###GymManagement 🏋️‍♀️💼

-Overview 📋
+##Overview 📋

 GymManagement is a powerful system designed to simplify and streamline gym operations, including client management, session scheduling, employee oversight, and notifications.
 With built-in flexibility and robust exception handling, it ensures smooth operations for gyms of all sizes.

-Features ✨
+##Features ✨
 Client Management 👥

-Register and manage clients.
+#Register and manage clients.
 Handle notifications for sessions and gym-wide updates.
 Session Management 🕒

-Create and manage dynamic session types (e.g., Ninja, Pilates).
+#Create and manage dynamic session types (e.g., Ninja, Pilates).
 Enforce constraints like age, gender, and availability.
 Employee Management 👩‍🏫

-Manage roles like Instructors and Secretaries.
+#Manage roles like Instructors and Secretaries.
 Track instructor certifications for specific session types.
 Notifications 🔔

-Notify participants about session updates.
+#Notify participants about session updates.
 Broadcast gym-wide announcements.
 Exception Handling ⚠️

-Custom exceptions for handling edge cases like duplicate registrations, overbooked sessions, and unauthorized actions.
+#Custom exceptions for handling edge cases like duplicate registrations, overbooked sessions, and unauthorized actions.

-Project Structure 📂
+##Project Structure 📂
-plaintext
-Copy code

 GymManagement/
 ├── management/
 │   ├── Sessions/